 This article will explain how mortgage commitment letters work, as well as the different types there are and what information they include.

 What Is A Mortgage Commitment Letter?

-A mortgage commitment letter (also called an approval letter) is an agreement between a buyer and their lender outlining the agreed-upon terms of a mortgage.
+A mortgage commitment letter is a document from a lender to a buyer outlining the agreed upon terms of a mortgage.
 It signifies that financing is officially approved for a real estate transaction.

-Getting to the mortgage commitment letter is an exciting step in the process because it signifies to you and the sellers that you’ve been through the underwriting process and your loan application has been approved and you have the funds to purchase their home.
+Getting a mortgage commitment letter can be an exciting step in the home buying process because it can show sellers that your loan application has been approved and you have the funds to purchase their home.

 How Do You Get A Mortgage Commitment?

 There are several steps involved in getting approved for a mortgage and getting that mortgage commitment.
 Once the preliminary steps are taken, the last and most significant sign of approval from the lender is a mortgage commitment letter.
 But before you get there, you'll have to pass two other types of approval.